gVguy/vue-color-input/README.md

 If you set this to `true`, alpha slider will be removed from the color picker, and the returned color will always have full opacity.

->Specifying name or hex as the target `format` will make this property default to `true`, and ignore any passed value.
+>Specifying name or hex as the target `format` will make this property default to `true` and ignore any passed value.

 #### Type
 Boolean